LessGoudarzi/codeSnippets/README.md

 ## Snippet Archiving

-We often  find myself re-generating code that  We know we have already produced on another project.
-As such, we am hoping to use this github to collect together various snippets of code that we can later use.
+We often  find ourselves re-generating code that we know we have already produced on another project.
+As such, we are hoping to use this github to collect together various snippets of code that we can later use.

 The following provide links to the organizations associated with the software we often work with: